 Values and Principles

-- Honour Te Tiriti o Waitangi: The Crown has a responsibility to ensure the protection and return of taonga, including Māori arts, culture, intellectual property and heritage sites.
+- Honour Te Tiriti o Waitangi: Revitalising and celebrating toi Māori, tikanga Māori and te reo Māori is key to ensuring a thriving arts industry.
+The Crown has a responsibility to ensure the protection and return of taonga, including Māori arts, culture, intellectual property and heritage sites.
 The Crown must support and contribute to but not determine the revitalisation of toi Māori, tikanga Māori and te reo Māori.

-- Ecological Wisdom: The arts change hearts and minds and should be supported to play a part in enabling the transition to a life-sustaining society.
-Mātauranga Māori as expressed through art and cultural practice is inextricably linked to the natural world.
+- Ecological Wisdom: The arts play a part in enabling the transition to a life-sustaining society by changing hearts and minds.
+Mātauranga Māori, as expressed through art and cultural practice, is inextricably linked to the natural world.

-- Appropriate Decision-Making: Those involved in arts and cultural heritage work must be involved in development of guidelines for funding.
+- Appropriate Decision-Making: Those involved in arts and cultural heritage work must be involved in developing guidelines for funding.
 Local communities must be given the ability to protect places, buildings and heritage collections that are important to them historically and culturally.
 The tino rangatiratanga of hapū and iwi over their taonga must be affirmed, through Matike Mai mechanisms.

 - Non-Violence: All art forms practised and recognised in Aotearoa New Zealand are included in this policy and their interconnectedness is acknowledged.
 The art forms of marginalised cultures and groups should be equitably supported.